-"First of all I would like to thank everyone for their kind words and messages over the past week," the Irish model told HELLO!
-Online readers.
+Vogue Williams and Dancing on Ice contestant Brian McFadden shocked the world when they announced their split in July 2015.
+A week after the news was announced, Vogue, who was 29 at the time, opened up about the break-up in her HELLO! blog.
+"First of all, I would like to thank everyone for their kind words and messages over the past week," the Irish model told readers.
 "It's been very difficult for Brian and I, but it's been really nice seeing the support off everyone."

-The pair proved they are still on good terms on Thursday – two days after announcing their separation - when Brian was seen picked up the pretty DJ from ITV's summer party in London.
+The pair proved they were still on good terms; two days after announcing their separation, Brian was seen picking up the pretty DJ from ITV's summer party in London.
 Vogue attended the annual party in Notting Hill looking stunning in a salmon pink dress teamed with pom pom heels, and after mingling with the likes of Holly Willoughby and Fearne Cotton, was seen jumping into a black jeep driven by the 35-year-old.

 Vogue and Spencer Matthews introduce their baby boy: